jatinyadav0616/library_management_system-/README.md

 ## Requirements

-- Python 3.7 or higher (no third-party dependencies).
+- Python 3.7 or higher